When does the season start?

 Teams train one or two session per week (depending on age and division).

-Our u6-u8 MiniRoo teams participate in our Collaborative Training Program – usually on Monday nights.
+Our u6-u8 MiniRoo teams participate in our Collaborative Training Program – usually on Monday or Fiday nights.

 Other teams will training across Tues – Thurs nights and will be allocated space across Harold West Reserve, Roselea and Carliongford Ovals.
 Team coaches / managers will liaise with the team to determine the most convenient training night for the team and the full training session allocation schedule will be negotiated by the Club Vice-Presidents working together.
 All training session requests are subject to the club being able to allocate ground space at the preferred time.